trojanatwar/poseidon/README.md

 * `$ torsocks(or proxychains) ./poseidon` (default mode)
 * `$ torsocks(or proxychains) ./poseidon -i` (defcon mode)

+### AdKiller

+The switch `AdKiller` can be enabled/disabled via browser menu or permanently disabled in the settings panel.
+Since version 0.3.7, AdKiller also blocks pop-ups in a very aggressive way so remember to disable it when needed.

 ### Code snippets, examples, icons, inspirations, peace to:

 * https://gist.github.com/kklimonda/890640 (pybrowser.py)